phatcvo/Lec-DRL/README.md

 Model-based RL to reduce the sample complexity by incorporating a model of the environment.
 Application of deep RL to robotics
 One could extend the list and talk about hierarchical RL, inverse RL, imitation-based RL, etc…

-Using the template [colorful ECCV paper](http://richzhang.github.io/colorization/).
-See how the webpage looks [here](https://richzhang.github.io/webpage-template).